kahypar/mt-kahypar/README.md

 To enable writing the partition to a file after partitioning, you can add the following command line parameters to the partitioning call:

-    --write-partition-file=true --partition-output-folder=<path/to/folder>
+    --write-partition-file --partition-output-folder=<path/to/folder>

 The partition file name is generated automatically based on parameters such as `k`, `imbalance`, `seed` and the input file name and will be located in the folder specified by `--partition-output-folder`.
 If you do not provide a partition output folder, the partition file will be placed in the same folder as the input hypergraph file.

-### Other Useful Program Options
+### Display Options

-There are several useful options that can provide you with additional insights during and after the partitioning process:
+There are several useful options to control which output is shown:

+- `-q/--quiet`: Disable partitioning output
-- `--verbose=true`: Displays detailed information on the partitioning process
+- `-v/--verbose`: Displays more detailed information on the partitioning process
-- `--show-detailed-timings=true`: Shows detailed sub-timings of each phase of the algorithm at the end of partitioning
+- `--show-detailed-timings`: Shows detailed sub-timings of each phase of the algorithm at the end of partitioning
-- `--enable-progress-bar=true`: Shows a progress bar during the coarsening and refinement phase
+- `--enable-progress-bar`: Shows a progress bar during the coarsening and refinement phase

-If you want to change other configuration parameters manually, please run `--help` for a detailed description of the different program options.
+For changing other configuration parameters manually, please run `--help -v` for a detailed description of the program options.

 The C Library
 -----------